danielbonnell/banking-api/USER_STORIES.md

 Acceptance Criteria:
 * [X] - I can log in with a valid username and password.
 * [X] - I see an error if my credentials are invalid.
-* [ ] - I see an overview of my accounts if my credentials are valid.

 As an authenticated user, I want to navigate to different areas of my account, so that I can see what information is available.